 The outcomes sought by the Fund are based upon the Fund's net asset value ("NAV") on the business day immediately prior to the first day of an Outcome Period.
 Each Option's value is ultimately derived from the performance of the Underlying ETF during an Outcome Period.
 To achieve the desired outcomes for an Outcome Period, an investor must hold Fund shares for the entire three-month Outcome Period.
-An investor that purchases shares of the Fund after the commencement of an Outcome Period will likely experience investment outcomes very different from those sought by the Fund over the entire Outcome Period.
-Conversely, an investor that sells shares of the Fund prior to the end of an Outcome Period will likely also experience investment outcomes very different from those sought by the Fund.
-There is no guarantee that the Fund will be successful in its attempt to provide the targeted outcomes.
+An investor that purchases shares of the Fund after the commencement of an Outcome Period.
+Conversely, an investor that sells shares of the Fund prior to the end of an Outcome Period will likely also experience investment outcomes very different from those sought by the Fund will be successful in its attempt to provide the targeted outcomes.
 Targeted outcomes are based on NAV but individual shares of the Fund can only be purchased and sold in secondary market transactions at market price.